diegorod9000/Newtons-Room/README.md

 This is my project for MIT course 11.127.
 Setting up requires python and pygame to be installed.

 # Universal Controls
-* esc - ends the game (and also crashes it)
+* Esc - Ends the game (and also crashes it)
-* A - go to previous level
+* A - Go to previous level
-* D - skip to next level
+* D - Skip to next level
-* Space - cycles between setup and movement state
+* Space - Cycles between setup and movement state
 ## Normal levels
-* click - places an arrow (direction is dependant on arrow buttons, magnitude is capped)
+* Click - Places an arrow (direction is dependant on arrow buttons, magnitude is capped)
-* up/down - allows the player to place vertical arrows
+* Up/Down - Allows the player to place vertical arrows
-* left/right - allows the player to place horizontal arrows
+* left/right - Allows the player to place horizontal arrows
 ## Trajectory Prediction Levels
-* click - places the target at the mouse's location (as long as it is sufficiently far from the player)
+* Click - Places the target at the mouse's location (as long as it is sufficiently far from the player)

 ## Setup / Move State